A Further Comparison of MPS and TTNS for Nonadiabatic Dynamics of Exciton Dissociation: Extrapolated Dynamics

 \section{Extrapolated Dynamics}

 In this section, we show the extrapolated dynamics of all 26 electronic states in Fig.~\ref{fig:full-dynamics}.
-The results by MPS, Tree and TreeX are all shown in each panel.
-The excellent agreement across all states validates the consistency of TD-DMRG and ML-MCTDH, with most cases showing nearly indistinguishable curves between methods.
+The results by Chain, Tree, ChainX and TreeX are all shown in each panel.
+The excellent agreement across all states validates the consistency of MPS and TTNS, with most cases showing nearly indistinguishable curves between methods.
 While minor deviations appear for certain states, such as in Fig.~\ref{fig:full-dynamics}(m), these occur primarily where the occupation is small in magnitude.
-For example, in Fig.~\ref{fig:full-dynamics}(m), LE$_7$ shows visible difference between Tree and TreeX, yet the absolute difference is approximately 0.002, which is within our estimated uncertainty of our calculation.
+For example, in Fig.~\ref{fig:full-dynamics}(m), LE$_7$ shows visible difference between Tree and TreeX, yet the absolute difference is approximately 0.004.